johannes-b/kubecon22/README.md

 #### Create workflow in your GitHub repository

+In the upstream repository of your Keptn project, you need to create two GitHub actions for two tasks:
+1. Updating a feature flag in a configmap to enable a feature for all users
+2. Notifying Keptn about the configuraiton change.

+* In the upstream repository on the master branch create the folder: `./github/workflows`
+*
 > TODO: Create GitHub action to file a PR for chancing the configmap on `sh.keptn.event.enable-feature.triggered`

 > TODO: Create GitHub action to send: `sh.keptn.event.enable-feature.finished`